minprog/pyprog/opdrachten/week6/virus/venglish.md

         >>> len(simulate(viruses, 1, 0, 0, 0))
         501

-*   The second checks whether, given those variables, the simulation gives the correct results.
+*   The second checks whether, given those variables, the simulation yields the correct results.

         >>> sims = []
-        >>> n = 100
+        >>> n = 1000
         >>> for i in range(n):
         >>>    viruses = [generate_virus(4) for _ in range(100)]
         >>>    sims.append(simulate(viruses, 0.1, 0.1, 0.5, 100, timesteps = 1000)[-1])
         >>> average = sum(sims) / n
-        >>> 23 < average < 32
+        >>> 25 < average < 32
-        true
+        True

 ## Final steps: graphs

-Below you will find code for creating graphs based on your self-written functions.
+Below you will find code for creating graphs based on your simulation.
 You don't have to change anything in the code below.
-This is of course the ultimate test: it will only work if all the above functions are implemented exactly according to the specification.
+This is the ultimate test: it will only work if all the above functions are implemented exactly according to the specification.

-Create an `if __name__ == '__main__'` for your program and put the following import into it:
+Create an `if __name__ == '__main__'` for your program and put the following `import` into it:

     import matplotlib.pyplot as plt

-So **don't** put this import at the top of your program because it is only needed for the plots you make in the main.
+Note: **don't** put this import at the top of your program because it is only needed for the plots you make in the main.

 Then copy the following pieces of code one by one into the main to see what comes out.
 If `matplotlib` does not work properly (error messages), it is best to ask for help or look up the error message on the internet.

 Look through the code to see if you understand what's happening.
 The functions of the `matplotlib` library are simple, but most of them have very cryptic names.
-Optionally, you can check the documentation of matplotlib to see what the function does.
-And if you're interested and still have time, try adding another interesting chart yourself!
+Optionally, you can check the documentation of `matplotlib` to see what the function does.
+And if you're interested and still have time, try adding another interesting graph yourself!

 ### Graphing a single simulation

-Below is a graph of one simulation of your function!
+Below is a graph of one simulation of your function.
 This graph shows the course of the simulation over time.
 You can start your program multiple times to view different graphs.

-    # draai de simulatie
+    # run the simulation
     viruses = [generate_virus(4) for _ in range(100)]
     result = simulate(viruses, 0.1, 0.1, 0.5, 100, timesteps = 500)

     fig = plt.figure(figsize=(15, 10))
     axes = plt.axes()

-    # plotten van de data
+    # plot data for each step
     axes.plot(range(501), result)

-    # opmaak van de grafiek
+    # graph layout
     plt.title('Simulation')
     plt.xlabel('Timestep')
     plt.ylabel('Number of viruses')